JoeyyScott/general-gielinor-game/TESTING.md

 + Suggest a question (suggestions.js) - I used the same two lines of code at the top of my JSHint testing for this file as I have used const, let and $ in this code.
     + After putting those two lines of code at the top of my JSHint tests, it only found one undefined variable (emailjs) and one unused variable (suggestQuestion).
+    + After removing all inline JavaScript I only receive the error message about emailjs being an undefined variable.

 ### Responsiveness